arkinmodi/whos-that-pokemon/README.md

 - The default `DATABASE_URL` in `.env.example` is setup to work with the `docker-compose.yml`.

-2. Run `docker compose up` to start a Postgres instance.
+2. Run `docker compose up` to start a MySQL instance.
 3. Run `npm run db-init` to apply the database schema.
 4. Run `npm run db-fill` to populate the database with Pokémon.
 5. Run `npm run dev` to start a development server on `localhost:3000`